darraghenright/message-consumer/README.md

 * Enter an RDS DB username
 * Enter an RDS DB master password

-The process will then begin - git zip will be uploaded and application will be bootstrapped.
+The process will then begin - the latest commit is zipped and uploaded and the application will be bootstrapped.
 This will take a few minutes.

 RDS DB parameters are automatically injected into the environment as `RDS_*` environment variables.
 The application transparently uses these values automatically if present.
-This is specified in `composer.json` under `extra.incenteev-parameters.env-map`; i.e:
+This is specified in `composer.json` under `extra.incenteev-parameters.env-map`:

 ```
 "incenteev-parameters": {